Jeff Brown (ice hockey, born 1966): Coaching career

-St. Louis Bandits

-Brown began coaching the St. Louis Bandits of the North American Hockey League (NAHL).
+Brown coached the Missouri River Otters of the United Hockey League (UHL) during the 2005–06 season, replacing head coach Kevin Kaminski, who was fired after the team began the season with an 11-27-3 record.
+Under Brown, the River Otters improved, going 13-18-4; however, the club failed to make the playoffs.
+After the season, the River Otters folded.
+Brown then began coaching the St. Louis Bandits of the North American Hockey League (NAHL).
 In his first season with the club in 2008–09, the Bandits had a record of 42-9-7, winning the South Division.
 In the playoffs, the Bandits won the Robertson Cup, defeating the Wenatchee Wild in the final game.
 It was the third consecutive season that St. Louis won the championship.
-In 2009–10, the Bandits finished second in the South Division, going 44-11-3, however, the club struggled in the playoffs, and failed to win the championship, as the club finished in fifth in the Nationals.
+In 2009–10, the Bandits finished second in the South Division, going 44-11-3; however, the club failed to win the championship, finishing in fifth in the Nationals.

-The Bandits had another very successful regular season in 2010–11, going 41-13-4, and winning the North Division.
+In 2010–11, the Bandits went 41-13-4 and won the North Division.
 In the post-season, the Bandits lost to the Michigan Warriors in the second round, losing in the fifth and deciding game.
 St. Louis had another elite regular season in 2011–12, going 42-15-3, and winning the Midwest Division.
 In the playoffs, the Bandits lost to the Texas Tornados in the championship game, losing 4-3 in overtime.

-Due to lack of attendance, the club became dormant, and in 2013, the franchise was sold to the ownership of the Minnesota Wilderness.
+The club became dormant, and in 2013 the franchise was sold to the ownership of the Minnesota Wilderness.

-Indiana Ice

-Brown took over as head coach of the Indiana Ice of the United States Hockey League (USHL) for the last part of the 2012–13 season, however, the Ice failed to qualify for the post-season, as the club finished with a 21-37-7 record.
+Brown took over as head coach of the Indiana Ice of the United States Hockey League (USHL) for the last part of the 2012–13 season; however, the Ice failed to qualify for the post-season, as the club finished with a 21-37-7 record.
 In 2013–14, Brown led the Ice to a 42-11-7 record, first place in the Eastern Conference.
 In the post-season, the Ice won the Clark Cup, defeating the Waterloo Black Hawks in five games to claim the championship.

-Ottawa 67's

 Brown became the eighth head coach in Ottawa 67's history, for the 2014–15 season, taking over a rebuilding club that had missed the playoffs the previous two seasons.
 In his first season with the 67's, Brown led the team back into the post-season, with a 38-25-5 record, earning him the OHL's third All-Star team coach.
 In the post-season, the 67's lost to the Niagara IceDogs in the first round, losing in six games.
 In the summer of 2015 Brown became both head coach and general manager, replacing Pat Higgins, who became the team's head scout.
-On April 25, 2017, Brown announced his resignation from the 67's as the team's head coach and general manager, due to personal reasons.
+On April 25, 2017, Brown announced his resignation from the 67's as the team's head coach and general manager, for personal reasons.

 Personal

-He is married to Laina and they have three children together, Jenna-Rose, Logan, and Caden.
-Logan also plays hockey and was drafted 11th overall by the Ottawa Senators in the 2016 NHL Draft.
+Brown's son Logan also plays hockey and was drafted 11th overall by the Ottawa Senators in the 2016 NHL Draft.